icyleaf/halite/README.md

 Yet another simple HTTP and REST client writes with Crystal.
 Inspired from the Ruby's [HTTP](https://github.com/httprb/http)/[RESTClient](https://github.com/rest-client/rest-client) gem.

+Build in crystal version >= `v0.23.1`, Docs Generated in latest commit.

 ## Installation

 Add this to your application's `shard.yml`: